What we offer

 Good supervision is a space to reflect on your own reactions, to examine the parallel process, to become more fully present as a clinician.

-Areas of focus include relational and attachment-based approaches, EMDR, working with men and fathers, trauma-informed care, and the particular pressures that arise in private practice.
+Areas of focus include relational and attachment-based approaches, EMDR, working with men and fathers, trauma-informed care, bicultural and cross-cultural presentations, and the particular pressures that arise in private practice.

 - An AMFT or ACSW completing supervised hours toward licensure